Fred Barrett (ice hockey)

 Frederick William Barrett (born January 26, 1950) is a Canadian former professional ice hockey defenceman who played 745 games in the National Hockey League with the Minnesota North Stars and Los Angeles Kings between 1970 and 1984.

 Career

 During his career in the NHL, Barrett played for the Minnesota North Stars and Los Angeles Kings.
-Barrett is the namesake of the Fred Barrett Arena in his hometown of Ottawa.

 Personal life

-Barrett's brother, John, also played in the NHL.
-He is the brother-in-law of Quebec politician and author Rodrigue Tremblay.
+Barrett's brother, John Barrett, also played in the NHL.
+The Fred Barrett Arena, in his hometown of Ottawa, was named after his father, who had been mayor of Gloucester, Ontario.